BFavor/AccessControlProject/README.md

 - `sudo docker compose up mysql-users mysql-data -d` To launch the sql databases
 - `sudo docker compose up server-user server-data` To launch the servers
 - `sudo docker compose down --volumes --remove-orphans` To close the servers and sql databases and reclaim allocated resources
+- `sudo docker exec -it accesscontrolproject-mysql-users-1 mysql -u root -p` in another terminal while the server is running to access the mysql container.
+Enter the password when prompted, which can be found in the docker-compose.yml file.
+    - USE users;
+    - SELECT * FROM users;
+    - exit;

 ## Quick Guide: What the <i>hell</i> is Dr. John Spurgeon talking about